mesosphere/dcos-docs-site/pages/services/prometheus/version_tbd/install/install.md

 ## Prerequisites

-- If you are using Enterprise DC/OS, you may [need to provision a service account](https://docs.mesosphere.com/latest/security/service-auth/custom-service-auth/) before installing DC/OS Prometheus Service.
+- If you are using Enterprise DC/OS, you may [need to provision a service account](https://docs.mesosphere.com/1.10/security/ent/service-auth/custom-service-auth/) before installing DC/OS Prometheus Service.
 Only someone with `superuser` permission can create the service account.
-  - `strict` [security mode](https://docs.mesosphere.com/latest/administration/installing/custom/configuration-parameters/#security) requires a service account.
+  - `strict` [security mode](https://docs.mesosphere.com/1.10/security/ent/service-auth/custom-service-auth/) requires a service account.
   - In `permissive` security mode a service account is optional.
   - `disabled` security mode does not require a service account.
 - Your cluster must have at least 3 private nodes.

 # Installing from the DC/OS CLI

 To start a basic test cluster of Prometheus, run the following command on the DC/OS CLI.
 Enterprise DC/OS users must follow additional instructions.
-[More information about installing _SERVICENAME_ on Enterprise DC/OS](https://docs.mesosphere.com/latest/security/service-auth/custom-service-auth/).

    ```shell
    dcos package install prometheus